TylerJGabb/maths/Primes/README.txt

 *NEW GOAL(5/16): Research algorithms for prime factorization and prime seive, devlop several
 	functions which impliment different algorithms, and compare their results for numbers whose digit counts are between 1 and 20
+*NEW GOAL: begin developing keys for encrypting messages.

 5/16/2017-----------------------------------------